 It’s important to understand that negotiating physician employment agreements begins with the first recruitment call.
 Too many physicians “give away the farm” before the first offer is even produced.

 Becoming totally passive and pliant about the negotiations of a physician employment agreement is not recommended.
 Your employer is likely to conclude that you just don’t care very much about provisions in the contract that are naturally important to the employer.
 Once that conclusion is made, your chances of getting a reasonable offer are greatly diminished.
 Obtaining just the right balance between firm but amicable can be difficult for physicians attempting to negotiate their own employment agreements.

 The “secret” known to all experienced physicians’ attorneys is that all physician employment contracts are negotiable.
 I have obtained concessions on important provisions from massive health systems, as well as small private practices when negotiating physician employment agreements.
 When the person you are dealing with tells you the first draft is the “standard” contract for all physicians, he or she is either misrepresenting the situation or is misinformed.

 You have developed a massive amount of knowledge and experience in your medical specialty, but that specialty is the practice of medicine – not the business of medicine.
 You are about to sign the biggest deal of your life.
 Don’t leave money on the table, or get trapped by a contract you will hate for years.

 The purpose of this blog is to allow you to understand the basics, so that if you engage an attorney to negotiate your physician employment agreement you are fully aware of the importance of the points the attorney is negotiating on your behalf.
-Just as your patients will enjoy better outcomes if they become involved in their medical care, you will enjoy a better outcome if you are knowledgeable about the key aspects of your physician employment agreement.
+Just as your patients will enjoy better outcomes if they become involved in their medical care, you will enjoy a better outcome if you are knowledgeable about the key aspects of negotiating physician employment agreements.